The crop is easy to grow organically without the use of chemicals and is very resistant to pests.

 Cannadoca CBD oil, contains high levels of CBD, a natural compound found in the hemp plant – part of the cannabis family.
 All our products are THC FREE thanks to a patented technology used during the extraction process.
 When cannabis contains high levels of THC, it produces psychoactive effects that will make you high – and is commonly referred to as marijuana.

-If drug testing is part of your profession, always do your research before start taking CBD.
-At Cannaodca, we can’t give medical, professional or legal advice.
-So we advise that you should always check your employer’s policy or the latest drug testing information on CBD before start taking our CBD products.
+If drug testing is part of your job, always do your research before taking CBD.
+At Cannadoca we can’t give medical, professional or legal advice.
+So we advise that you always check your employer’s policy or the latest drug testing information on CBD before you start taking our CBD products.

-Most CBD products derived from hemp, which means their THC levels will be less than the legal 0.3%.
-In our Full Spectrum CBD Oil, the THC is practically 0%, but we have other cannabinoids in the product.
+Most CBD products are derived from hemp, which means their THC content will be less than the legal limit of 0.3%.
+In our Full Spectrum CBD Oil the THC is virtually 0%, but we have other cannabinoids in the product.

-Professions such as teachers, police and government officials may be required to take a mandatory drug test at different times of the year and some companies have a zero tolerance policy for THC.
+Professionals such as teachers, police and government officials may be required to take a mandatory drug test at various times of the year and some companies have a zero tolerance policy for THC.

-Please make sure to talk with your employer before taking CBD products if you are concerned about drug testing, and don’t hesitate to get in touch with our team via web chat if you have any further questions.
+Please make sure you speak to your employer before using CBD products if you are concerned about drug testing, and don’t hesitate to contact our team via web chat if you have any further questions.

-Most of the potential side effects of CBD hemp oil are minor.
-If you experience any of the following symptoms, it’s recommended that you lower your CDB dosage.
-We always recommend starting with a low dose and gradually build it up.
-The potential side effects of CBD hemp oil are:
+Most of the potential side effects of CBD oil are mild.
+If you experience any of the following symptoms, it’s recommended that you reduce your CBD oil dosage.
+We always recommend starting with a low dose and gradually increasing it.
+The possible side effects of CBD oil are

-It’s important to remember that CBD hemp oil affects everyone differently, and what might happen to you might not happen to others.
+It’s important to remember that CBD oil affects everyone differently, and what happens to you may not happen to someone else.

-It’s believed that CBD stays in your system for approximately two to five days.
-However, everyone is different and so the amount of time it takes for the molecule to leave your body depends on your body.
-It also depends, of course, on how much CBD oil has been taken.
+It’s thought that CBD stays in your system for around two to five days.
+However, everyone is different and the amount of time it takes for the molecule to leave your body depends on your body.
+It also depends on how much CBD oil you have taken.

 It’s important to remember that while CBD is safe to use, it can potentially interfere with other medications.
-This is because the way CBD is metabolised in your body can alter how you normally metabolise other medications.
+This is because the way CBD is metabolized in your body can alter how you normally metabolize other medications.